Generalizable Motion Planning via Operator Learning: Conclusions, Limitations, and Future Work

 \subsubsection{Acknowledgments}

-We greatly thank Jeff Calder (jwcalder@umn.edu) for his assistance in the proof of Theorem \ref{thm:nopExistence}.
-Luke Bhan is funded by U.S. Department of Energy (DOE) grant DE-SC0024386.
-Sharath Matada thanks his family for supporting his research work throughout the summer.
+We greatly thank Jeff Calder's (jwcalder@umn.edu) for his assistance in the proof of Theorem \ref{thm:nopExistence}.
+We gratefully acknowledge support from Department of Energy (DOE) grant DE-SC0024386, Office of Naval Research ONR N00014-23-1-2353, National Science Foundation (NSF) 2120019 (CHASE-CI) and DOE DE-SC0025495.
+We also thank James Sorge for his assistance in various experiments.
+Sharath Matada thanks his family for supporting his research work throughout the Summer of 2024.